bisgardo/concordium-docker/README.md

 Dual-purpose Docker image containing the applications `concordium-node` and `node-collector` (for reporting state to the public [dashboard](https://dashboard.mainnet.concordium.software/)).
-The two applications are intended to be run in separate containers instantiated from this image.
+The two applications are intended to run in separate containers instantiated from this image.

 The image may be build with Docker using the following command or using Docker Compose as described below: